suffolklibraries/lgc/content/collections/events/art-in-the-park.md

     content:
       -
         type: text
         text: 'Wrap up warm this February half term and head outdoors with Rock Paper Scissors.
-Meet outside Christchurch Mansion in Christchurch park and go a making journey.
+Meet outside Christchurch Mansion in Christchurch park and go on a making journey.
 Using animal and nature themes, there will be fun for all the family.
 There will be a short walk to draw and paint, collect nature finds and then come back to the front of the mansion to do some more creating!'
   -
     type: paragraph
     content: